DatKevin/A-Simple-Dog-Game/README.md

 ## Wireframes:
-![Image of Opening Page](Pictures/OpeningPage.png) Prototype of Home Page
+![Image of Opening Page](Pictures/OpeningPage.png) Prototype of Game Opening

-![Image of Midgame Page](Pictures/ExampleGame.png) Prototype of Entry Page
+![Image of Midgame Page](Pictures/ExampleGame.png) Prototype of Mid Game with slight Progression

 ## Features in Development